Kashu7100/Kashu7100.github.io/_pages/about.md

 ======
 - Undergraduate research assistant in the [Computer Science](https://computer-science-and-computer-engineering.uark.edu/) Department advised by Dr. [Ngan Le](https://www.nganle.net/) at the University of Arkansas, Fayetteville.

-- My research interests focus on deep learning, robotics, and computational neuroscience.
+- My research interests focus on deep learning, robotics, and neurorobotics.
 In particular, I am interested in the human/animal intelligence and locomotion, and replicating the intelligent behavior in machines.

 - Outside of research, I also have experiences working on both software and hardware for robotics and deep learning related projects.